JMCov/data-structures-and-algorithms/javascript/graphs/README.md

 - Business Trip Function
   - Arguments: graph, array of city names
   - Return: the cost of the trip (if it’s possible) or null (if not)
+- Depth first traversal
+  - Arguments: Node (Starting point of search)
+  - Return: A collection of nodes in their pre-order depth-first traversal order
+  - Program output: Display the collection

 ## Approach & Efficiency